pgRouting/pgrouting/src/newTSP/doc/tsp.rst

 .. rubric:: Pseudocode

-Given an initial solution, the simulated annaeling process, will start with a high temperature and gradually cool down until the desired temperature is reached.
+Given an initial solution, the simulated annealing process, will start with a high temperature and gradually cool down until the desired temperature is reached.

 For each temperature, a neighbouring new solution **snew** is calculated.
 The higher the temperature